Disclaimer: This website is owned and operated by The Metropolitan Opera Music Staff Members.

 Steven White

-Praised by Opera News as a conductor who “squeezes every drop of excitement and pathos from the score,” Steven White is one of North America’s premiere operatic and symphonic conductors.
-He made his acclaimed Metropolitan Opera debut in 2010, conducting performances of La traviata starring Angela Gheorghiu.
-Since then, he has conducted a number of Metropolitan Opera performances of La traviata, with such stars as Natalie Dessay, Hei-Kyung Hong, Thomas Hampson, Dmitri Hvorostovsky and Matthew Polenzani.
-In the past several seasons he has returned to the Met to participate in critically fêted productions of Don Carlo, Billy Budd, The Rake’s Progress and Elektra.
+Praised by Opera News as a conductor who squeezes every drop of excitement and pathos from the score, Steven White is one of North America’s premiere operatic and symphonic conductors.
+He made his acclaimed Metropolitan Opera debut in 2010, conducting performances of La traviata starring Angela Gheorghiu and Thomas Hampson.
+Since then, he has conducted several Metropolitan Opera performances with such stars as Natalie Dessay, Dmitri Hvorostovksy and Matthew Polenzani.